The “Cambrian Explosion” has been said to be a problem for evolution…Is this the case?

 - The climate changes at the time (which might have suddenly enabled a bunch of animals to form calcified parts, which is why we see their remains).

-For all these reasons, it is really hard to call the Cambrian Explosion and “explosion” or an unsolved puzzle.
-When you are looking at a geological, scanning across millions of years in a second, it certainly might look “fast” (perhaps @T.j_Runyon can comment), but 40 million years is certainly not “fast” as I understand it.
+For all these reasons, it is really hard to call the Cambrian Explosion an “explosion” or an unsolved puzzle.
+When you are looking at a geological formation, scanning across rocks formed over the course of millions of years in a second, it certainly might look “fast” (perhaps @T.j_Runyon can comment), but 40 million years is certainly not “fast” as I understand it.

 We have more than enough information about this time to be untroubled about it.
 Of course, we do not know all the details.
 No one does.
 Maybe God did intervene at times (evidence does not tell us one way or another).
 However, it is very hard to see this as evidence against common descent, or even unguided evolution.